naoshibaikyu/cyborgresistance/halloween.md

 Magma0: This is lookin' to be the last stop, alright.
 The second time we doubled back to the first three stops really drained this thing's juice!

-WitchArrietty: Whoops!
+WitchArrietty Sad: Whoops!
 Sorry that I've gotten a little carried away!

 Magma0 Happy: That's alright, kiddo; this thing was built for racing, it's not quite used to chauffeuring yet.
 Gonna have to give ol' Cerberus' car battery a tune-up after I drop the others off at the mall.